igorpeixoto/cloudwalk-case/monitoring_test/1st_challenge/readme.md

-## 1st challenge - Analysys of hipothetical data
+## 1st challenge - Analysis of hipothetical data

 The solution is organized in a jupyter notebook.